Agave field at sunset

 Highland vs Lowland Terroir

-How altitude, soil composition, climate variation, and agave maturation rates shape fundamentally different sensory profiles between Los Altos and the valley floor.
+How altitude, soil, climate, and agave maturation shape fundamentally different sensory profiles.

 TerroirSensoryJalisco